 Irving Farm’s Coffee Director, Dan Streetman, travelled to Ethiopia earlier this year as part of his ongoing coffee journeys.
-Here is the first installment of his adventures.
+Here is the second installment of his adventures.

 Heading back to Addis Ababa, my mind swirled with what we had encountered so far.
 Ethiopia was proving far more complex than even the nuance I expected to find in a country so steeped in coffee.
 One thing that struck me was how large the country is and how much road construction crews had laid since we drove out this direction!
 There must have been 200 miles of freshly paved asphalt on this road (incredible to me as it takes years to lay a few miles in New York City).
 However it was clear someone was very intent on investing in the infrastructure, as we must have seen 20 pieces of heavy equipment working along the way.
 While all the driving was drudgery, it was nice to be able to sit and process all we’d seen so far.
 Though I found my mind crystallizing questions more than it generated answers.
 Driving in Ethiopia at night proved to be a harrowing adventure—it is very dark, with the only light coming from other cars, and the road is packed with donkey carts, people, and other vehicles and creatures that have no reflective markers or lights.
 The rest of our drive was like a tense video game, where we were calling out to the driver to watch the donkey cart or animal as we barreled down the road heading for Addis Ababa.
 We arrived intact, with our knuckles slightly whiter, and agreed to work hard to stay on schedule the rest of the trip to avoid night driving, while reveling in the newly re-found luxuries of running water and pizza.

 Tadesi, a leader in Ethiopian coffee.